Daenan Gyimah: Personal life

 Gyimah was born and raised in Scarborough to a Ghanaian father and Canadian mother.
-Gyimah started playing volleyball in the ninth grade after watching his older sister, Aja, play.
+Gyimah started playing volleyball in grade nine after watching his older sister, Aja, play.

 Gyimah has also pursued a musical career as a rapper, singer, and producer under his stage name Kofi.
 He signed a music contract with Red Bull Records in 2020 and took a break from volleyball to focus on his music career.